Indigo dye: Chemical synthesis

 Given its economic importance, indigo has been prepared by many methods.
-The Baeyer-Drewson indigo synthesis dates back to 1882.
+The Baeyer–Drewsen indigo synthesis dates back to 1882.
 It involves an aldol condensation of o-nitrobenzaldehyde with acetone, followed by cyclization and oxidative dimerization to indigo.
-This route is highly useful for obtaining indigo and many of its derivatives on the laboratory scale, but proved impractical for industrial-scale synthesis.
-Johannes Pfleger and Karl Heumann eventually came up with industrial mass production synthesis.
+This route was highly useful for obtaining indigo and many of its derivatives on the laboratory scale, but proved impractical for industrial-scale synthesis.
+Johannes Pfleger and Karl Heumann eventually came up with industrial mass production synthesis from aniline by using mercury as a catalyst.
+The method was discovered by an accident by Karl Heumann in Zurich which involved a broken thermometer.

 The first commercially practical route of producing indigo is credited to Pfleger in 1901.
 In this process, N-phenylglycine is treated with a molten mixture of sodium hydroxide, potassium hydroxide, and sodamide.
 This highly sensitive melt produces indoxyl, which is subsequently oxidized in air to form indigo.
 Variations of this method are still in use today.
 An alternative and also viable route to indigo is credited to Heumann in 1897.
 It involves heating N-(2-carboxyphenyl)glycine to 200 °C in an inert atmosphere with sodium hydroxide.
 The process is easier than the Pfleger method, but the precursors are more expensive.
 Indoxyl-2-carboxylic acid is generated.
 This material readily decarboxylates to give indoxyl, which oxidizes in air to form indigo.
-The preparation of indigo dye is practised in college laboratory classes according to the original Baeyer-Drewsen route.
+The preparation of indigo dye is practised in college laboratory classes according to the original Baeyer–Drewsen route.